johnkabler/ga_data_munging_python/README.md

 1. A brain and a willingness to learn
   * SOME experience with programming in the past will be very helpful
-  * Definitely need to be compute literate.
+  * Definitely need to be computer literate.

 2. A laptop computer (Mac, Windows, Linux are all good)